 - Contactless debit card: Contactless is increasingly common so a contactless debit card is a must

 Previously known as Transferwise, this is one of the best ways to transfer money between currencies and countries without high fees.
 As freelancers, we always request that we are paid via Wise rather than Paypal, if possible, as you can lose so much money in Paypal fees.

-Wise also now has a bank card available for its customers (including those from the US, Australia, New Zealand) which can hold multiple currencies and operates in the same way as other digital nomad credit cards.
+Wise also now has a bank card available for its customers (including those from the US, Australia, and New Zealand), which can hold multiple currencies and operates in the same way as other digital nomad credit cards.

-You can hold your money in over thirty currencies and receive over eighty currencies fee-free which is ideal if you receive payments for freelance work from multiple currencies.
-This is the bank we’re currently with and have had no problems using it abroad or getting help and advice when needed.
+You can hold your money in over thirty currencies and receive over eighty currencies fee-free, which is ideal if you receive payments for freelance work from multiple currencies.
+This is the bank we’re currently with, and we have had no problems using it abroad or getting help and advice when needed.